Should you cancel your annual SEO budget to mitigate potential cash flow issues?

 - To do this, your company will need to be in the right place at the right time.

-- How you invest right now will determine your ability to get exposure to your market when they are looking for you.
+- How you invest right now will determine your ability to get exposure to your market when people are looking for you.

 The point being:

-Whoever decides to invest right now, especially in marketing channels like SEO, will be who comes out on top in the future.
+Whoever decides to invest right now, especially in marketing channels like content and SEO, will be who comes out on top in the future.

 We know It takes a little more effort to imagine what the future might look like while dealing with the present crisis.
 But take a second to dream of a future in which your company is truly thriving.